lldpd/lldpd/README.md

 line.
 If you don't want to run it as root, just install it setuid or setgid `_lldpd`.

-Installation (Mac OS X)
+Installation (OS X)
 -----------------------

-The same procedure as above applies for Mac OS X. However, there are simpler alternatives:
+The same procedure as above applies for OS X. However, there are simpler alternatives:

  1. Use [Homebrew](http://mxcl.github.io/homebrew/):